 - discoloration of fingernails and toenails

-A doctor can often diagnose the cause of dry skin patches by examining them, taking a person’s medical history, and asking about risk factors and any skin conditions that run in the family.
+A doctor can often diagnose the cause of dry skin patches by examining them, taking a person’s medical history, and asking about risk factors and any skin conditions in the family.

-If a physician suspects that the issue results from an underlying medical condition, they will likely refer the individual to a dermatologist, a doctor who specializes in skin disorders.
+If a physician suspects that the issue results from an underlying medical condition, they will likely refer the individual to a dermatologist, a doctor specializing in skin disorders.

 A dermatologist will review the person’s medical history and symptoms and order laboratory tests, such as skin biopsies, to help with a diagnosis.

-There are many ways to treat dry skin.
-This section will cover home remedies and medications.
+There are many ways to treat dry skin, including home remedies and medications.

 Home remedies for dry skin include: